 e) the name and address of the beneficial owner of the investment.

-4. Once the investor submitted the case for settlement under subparagraphs b), c) and d) of paragraph 2 of this Article, such option of dispute resolution shall be final.
+4. A claim submitted by an investor who has submitted a claim to the tribunal or to any domestic or international court or tribunal concerning the same treatment as that alleged to breach the provisions of this Agreement shall be dismissed, unless the investor withdraws such pending claim.

+This paragraph does not apply if the claimant submits a claim to a domestic court or tribunal seeking interim injunctive or declaratory relief.

 5. The Contracting Party, which is a party to the dispute, may make available to the public, in a timely manner, all documents, including the documents made available to the public under the applicable arbitration rules, an award, submitted to, or issued by, an arbitral tribunal established under subparagraphs b), c) or d) of paragraph 2 of this Article, subject to redaction of: